WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 **Each block have the event slots:**

-* **Destroyed** - this slot activating if block was be breaked, crashed, destroyed, etc.
+* **Destroyed** - this slot activating if block was be broke, crashed, destroyed, etc.
-* **Hit** - This slot activating if blocks was be hit, kicked, beated from side or bottom.
+* **Hit** - This slot activating if blocks was be hit, kicked, beat from side or bottom.
 * **Layer is empty** - (In SMBX this slot was  called as "<u>No more objects in layer</u>") this slot activating when was activated the "destroyed" slot and when layer which owner of this block is haven't other objects.